 Credit Retake Hours: Students are approved to retake up to 15 credit hours of prerequisite courses, and the higher grade will be used to calculate the prerequisite GPA.
 Each prerequisite course can only be retaken twice.
 Cumulative GPA will include each course completed according to the institutional repeat policy where the course(s) were repeated.

-Because of the unique nature of each occupational therapy curriculum, graduate courses from other OT programs will not be accepted.
+Because of the unique nature of each occupational therapy curriculum, occupational therapy graduate courses from other OT programs will not be accepted.
 Additionally, previous work experience in an occupational therapy paid position will not be accepted.
+Only credits completed in the past 7 years from the year the application is submitted will be accepted.
+Courses completed over 7 years will need to be retaken to meet the pre requisite requirement.

 Clinical observation hours are NOT required; however, recommended for the applicant to begin to understand the scope of the profession.
 We recommend seeking observation in a minimum of 2 practice settings (E.g. hospital, pediatric clinic) and 2 different populations (E.g. children, older adults).